Four out of four. Enjoyed it greatly! John made the law interesting and fascinating.” Student

 No one can isolate themselves from matters of state and enterprise.
 Functional service and regulatory states – grounded in liberty, democracy and rule of law – provide life support for all.

-This session summarily reviews the core subjects of a law school education – and what people must know about legal systems and specific laws when they live, work, do business, buy and sell, have relationships, invest, travel and study.
+This session reviews the core subjects of a law school education – and what people must know about legal systems and specific laws when they live, work, do business, buy and sell, invest or have relationships.

-No state can be considered functional, democratic or based on the rule of law if citizens don’t have the rights and capacity to access systems of justice.
+No state is functional, democratic or rule of law based if citizens don’t have the rights and capacity to access systems of law and justice.

-The presentation looks beyond technical rules and the “you must do this or you can’t do that” approach.
-It helps people think legally – to analyze facts, identify legal issues and applicable laws, make decisions and act effectively – alone or with others – to achieve goals and address challenges.
+This is not a Law 101 course.
+The presentation looks beyond technical rules and the “you must do this or can’t do that” approach.
+It helps people think legally – to analyze facts, identify legal issues and applicable laws, make decisions and act effectively to achieve goals and address challenges.

 - Entities (states – persons – corporations) – relationships – risks – freedoms – order – certainty.

 - Modern States – Legal Systems – Constitutional Actors